-No projects have been identified for plan year 2018 as of the drafting of this plan.
-The 2018 AAP will be amended, and resubmitted, after projects have been identified, and input into HUD's Integrated Disbursement and Information System (IDIS).
+No projects have been identified for plan year 2019 as of the drafting of this plan.
+The 2019 AAP will be amended, and resubmitted, if projects are identified and input into HUD's Integrated Disbursement and Information System (IDIS).

 Describe the reasons for allocation priorities and any obstacles to addressing underserved needs.